 - 1 teaspoon baking soda

-- ½ teaspoon kosher or sea salt
+- ½ teaspoon kosher salt

 - Prep: Preheat the oven to 350F and grease or line a 12-muffin tin with paper liners.
 Blend the oats into a fine flour, if you haven’t done so already.

-- Storage: these muffins will keep at room temperature for up to 5 days, or can be frozen for up to one month.
+- Storage: These muffins will keep at room temperature for up to 5 days, or can be frozen for up to one month.

-- Oat Flour: to make oat flour, add the oats to a high-speed blender and process for 45 to 60 seconds, until a fine, fluffy flour forms.
+- Oat Flour: To make oat flour, add the oats to a high-speed blender and process for 45 to 60 seconds, until a fine, fluffy flour forms.

-- Pumpkin Pie Spice: you can use a store-bought blend for this recipe, or make your own!
+- Pumpkin Pie Spice: You can use a store-bought blend for this recipe, or make your own!